Best Pass for London: Guide to Choosing (2026)

 - London City Card: the "package" pass.
 Includes a fixed, pre-defined number of iconic attractions, such as the Tower of London and the London Eye.
 Designed for short, targeted trips.

-* clicking on the individual name can take you directly to its detailed analysis, or continue reading.
+* clicking on the name of the pass can take you directly to its detailed analysis, or continue reading.

 As you can see, although the ultimate goal is always to save you money, the operation changes quite a bit.